$ cd fundamentals-of-devops

 CMD ["npm", "start"]

-This is identical to the Dockerfile you saw in Section 3.4.1, except for two changes:
+This is identical to the Dockerfile you created in Part 3, except for three changes:

 #!/usr/bin/env bash